 I was born with H.I.V and have lived with the secret for 21 years.
 After losing both my parents to the virus and denying myself a happy, long (and i mean very long), love-filled, and hilarious life I am unapologetically living my life whole heartedly.

-Now at 24, I am a Ryerson University Journalism student, and HIV activist and advocate educating and empowering others to take control of their health care, and be compassionate to others.
+Now at 24, motivational speaker, journalist, and HIV activist/advocate educating and empowering others to take control of their health care, and be compassionate to others.
 In between those two lies this blog, where I hope to share with you my thoughts, my advice, and my memories.

 Being seen does have value.
 A voice does have value.

 I have the support of my family, friends, and colleagues.